-The Dominican Republic has changed its entry requirements due to a daily spike in positive Covid-19 cases after reopening its borders for international tourism.
+The Dominican Republic has changed its reopening protocols due to a daily spike in positive cases after reopening its borders for international tourism.

 Effective immediately, visitors must present a negative polymerase chain reaction (PCR) or nasal swab test result recorded within five days of their arrival.

 “From July 30, all passengers arriving in the Dominican Republic are required to present a PCR test that was completed within five days,” the U.S. Embassy in the Dominican Republic stated.

 “Passengers who do not meet this requirement or show symptoms on arrival will be tested at the airport.
 All individuals who test positive will be required to quarantine as instructed by authorities.”

 According to The Weekly Journal, travelers who arrive at the airport without proof of a negative test or who show symptoms will undergo a rapid diagnostic test which can provide results in less than 10 minutes by way of a blood analysis at no cost.